 Tiverton, RI is not what would be considered a typical agricultural community.
 The town is situated on the Sakonnet River between the city and the sea, and is relatively densely populated.
 There are some farms, and lots of good soil and beautiful land, but much of the area is developed in smaller, mostly residential parcels.
 In Rhode Island, agriculture is often mixed into landscapes with other uses because of the population density here.
 It is not uncommon to find farms on streets with non-farm families as neighbors.

 The Young Farmer Network (YFN) of Southeastern New England is a group that organizes social and educational opportunities for farmers of all identities and experience levels in the region.
 From May to October, YFN hosts tours on a diversity of farms showcasing the breadth of stewardship practices, agricultural products, business models, ethics, and ownership structures of farms in Rhode Island, eastern Connecticut, and southeastern Massachusetts.
-YFN is Land For Good’s primary Rhode Island collaborator in phase 3 of our Land Access Project.
+YFN is a primary collaborator and the Rhode Island Partner in Phase 3 of our Land Access Project.
 This season, the farms on the YFN tour schedule were selected to showcase a broad gamut of land tenure situations.
-Included in the schedule are farmers who lease land from private landowners or land trusts, non-profit farms, incubator farms, intergenerational land ownership, and farmers who purchased land.
+Included in the schedule are farmers who lease land from private landowners or land trusts, non-profit farms, incubator farms, inter-generational land ownership, and farmers who purchased land.

 In late-July, we gathered a group of farmers on Little State Flower Co.’s new land: a few acres in Tiverton.
 The land itself is not yet prepared for cut flowers.
 Some is planted with cover crop, plants that will contribute to nutrition and soil health for the next season, and other parts are woods or wetland.
 The aspiration for this parcel is not that it will ever serve as the sole site of Little State Flower’s production.
 It represents a set of compromises, through which the proprietor was able to achieve land security and a solid home base for her family and company.